 SCAMP is an computer-assisted composition framework in Python designed to act as a hub, flexibly connecting the composer-programmer to a wide variety of resources for playback and notation.
-SCAMP provides functionality to manage the flow of musical time, play back notes via FluidSynth or MIDI or OSC messages to an external synthesizer, and quantizes and exports the result to music notation in the form of MusicXML or Lilypond.
-This framework is the distillation of years of practice composing algorithmic and computer-assisted music in Python and aims to address pervasive technical challenges while imposing as little as possible on the aesthetic choices of the user.
+SCAMP allows the user to manage the flow of musical time, play notes either using FluidSynth or via MIDI or OSC messages to an external synthesizer, and ultimately quantize and export the result to music notation in the form of MusicXML or Lilypond.
+Overall, the framework aims to address pervasive technical challenges while imposing as little as possible on the aesthetic choices of the composer-programmer.

 Note-based, but in a broad sense: Although SCAMP conceives of music in terms of notes, notes in SCAMP are extremely flexible sound-objects that can include the continuous evolution of arbitrary playback parameters.

 Effortless microtonality: to play the G above middle C 30 cents sharp, the user has only to use the MIDI pitch 67.3.
-Behind the scenes, SCAMP manages all of the MIDI pitchbend messages, placing notes on separate channels where necessary so that these pitch bends do not conflict.
+Behind the scenes, SCAMP manages all the MIDI pitchbend messages, placing notes on separate channels where necessary so that these messages do not conflict.

 Effortless playback of glissandi and dynamic envelopes.
 Both pitch and volume can follow arbitrary curves defined using the expenvelope package.